1. deild karla (basketball): Danny Shouse

 In 1979, Danny Shouse joined Ármann and took the league by storm.
 On December 1, 1979, Shouse scored 100 points against Skallagrímur, setting the Icelandic single-game scoring record.
 In January 1980 he scored 76 points in an overtime loss against Grindavík and in February he broke the 70 point barrier again, scoring 72 points against Þór Akureyri.
 His scoring prowess helped Ármann win the league and achieve promotion to the Úrvalsdeild karla.
 Even though Shouse played in the nation's tier 2 league during his first season, he was widely regarded as one of the best players in the country.

 The double fall of ÍR

 After their golden years, in which they won 15 Úrvalsdeild karla titles in less than 25 years, the ÍR was relegated to the First Division.
 In the 1986–87 season they won the 1. deild for their first time and came back to the Úrvalsdeild karla.

 Afterwards, the ÍR was relegated again to the 1. deild.
 In the 1999–00 season they won their second 1. deild title and came back to the Úrvalsdeild karla.

 Modern era

 In the 2006–07 season, Þór Akureyri won their fifth title.
 In the following season, the 2007–08 season, Breiðablik also won their fifth title, becoming the most successful franchise together with Þór Akureyri.

 In the 2011–12 season, KFÍ won their fourth title.

 On 13 March 2020, the rest of the 2019–20 season was postponed due to the coronavirus outbreak in Iceland.

-Teams

-The league originated in 1964 and currently consists of nine teams. Þór Akureyri have won the most championships with six titles.